The chopper craze is dead long live the Cafe Racer!

 Instruments and Switchgear

-- No Obvious Instrument cluster, it has to sit low and be visible just above the headlight shell.
-Still to be designed and scoped.
+- To keep it low profile, no obvious instrument cluster would be ideal, it has to sit low and be visible just above the headlight shell.
+Still to be designed and scoped but a GPs Digital Speedo/Tacho could be a solution.

 - Switch gear – zx10 2005 left and right blocks in great condition have been obtained.